Non-bracelet events at the WSOP: Ante Up for Africa

 An annual celebrity event was changed in 2007, as it became a pro and celeb event called "Ante Up for Africa", hosted by actor Don Cheadle and poker pro Annie Duke.
 The 2007 event attracted 167 celebrities and poker stars.
 The final two players, Dan Shak and Brandon Moran, agreed to share first place and donate all prize money to charities in Darfur.
 Their actions set a precedent as the 2008 champions, John Hennigan and second-place finisher Michael DeGusta again donated 100% of their winnings to the charity.
 Jeffrey Pollack, the WSOP commissioner, said, the WSOP was "delighted to once again host Ante Up For Africa at the World Series of Poker” Alex Bolotin won the third annual tournament defeating a final table that included Phil Gordon, Chris Ferguson, Rafe Furst, and Erik Seidel.

 World Series of Rock Paper Scissors

 Former Celebrity Poker Showdown host and ESPN.com columnist Phil Gordon has hosted an annual $500 World Series of Rock Paper Scissors event in conjunction with the World Series of Poker since 2005.
 The winner of the WSORPS receives an entry into the WSOP Main Event.
 The event is an annual fundraiser for the "Cancer Research and Prevention Foundation" via Gordon's charity Bad Beat on Cancer.
-Poker Super Star Annie Duke won the Second Annual World Series of Rock Paper Scissors.
+Poker Player Annie Duke won the Second Annual World Series of Rock Paper Scissors.
 The tournament is taped by ESPN and highlights are covered during "The Nuts" section of ESPN's WSOP broadcast.
 2009 was the fifth year of the tournament.